Mesothelioma Wrongful Death Lawsuit

 Statutes of Limitations on Asbestos Claims After Death

-Wrongful death lawsuits are subject to statutes of limitations that prevent people from filing lawsuits after a certain period of time.
+Wrongful death lawsuits are subject to statutes of limitations that prevent people from filing lawsuits after a certain amount of time.

-Wrongful death statutes of limitations vary by state, and they are often shorter than personal injury statutes of limitations.
-In most cases, the statute of limitations starts to run on the day of the mesothelioma victim’s death.
+Wrongful death statutes of limitations vary by state and are often shorter than personal injury statutes of limitations.
+In most cases, the “clock” on the statute of limitations starts running on the day of the mesothelioma victim’s death.

 In some states, the statute of limitations for a wrongful death lawsuit is as short as 1 year.